James McGill Professor of Neurology, Psychiatry, Biomedical Eng.,

 He has received numerous awards in recognition of his work.
 In 2003 he received a CIHR Senior Scientist Award.
 In 2014, he was awarded the national Margolese Prize for Research into Human Brain Disorders and the Vezina Prize for Québec Neuroradiology.
 In 2015, he was inducted as a Fellow of the Royal Society of Canada and, in 2016, he was awarded the Prix du Québec (Wilder Penfield).
 In 2017, he was inducted as a Fellow of the Canadian Academy of Health Sciences and awarded the Senate of Canada 150 Medal.
 In 2018, he was awarded the Heinz Lehmann Prize for services to Neuropsychopharmacology, the Victor Dahdaleh Chair in Neurosciences and the Club de Recherches Clinique du Québec Mentorship Prize.
 In 2019, he was awarded the OHBM Glass Brain Award, its highest honour for career contributions to the field of brain mapping.
 In 2020, he received the Izaak Walton Killam Prize for lifetime achievement.
 In 2021, he received the Royal Society of Canada McLaughlin Medal for important research of sustained excellence.

 He is currently Co-Director of both the Ludmer Centre for Neuroinformatics and Mental Health and the Helmholtz International BigBrain Analytics Learning Laboratory (HIBALL).
 He is Scientific Director of McGill’s $84M CFREF project “Healthy Brains, Healthy Lives” (HBHL) and Scientific Director of the Canadian Open Neuroscience Platform (CONP).
 The technical infrastructure underpinning CONP includes a multi-modal databasing system (LORIS) and an international grid-processing portal (CBRAIN), both developed in Evans’ MCIN lab.
 These platforms also support international brain networks, notably the Canada-China-Cuba Axis and the Global Brain Consortium, both co-chaired by Evans.
+Furthermore, Evans was named the Victor Dahdaleh Chair in Neurosciences in October of 2022.

 Finally, he is a Founder of Biospective Inc., a Contract Research Organization that offers 3D image analysis for clinical/pre-clinical pharmaceutical studies.